ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Default:
 : Disabled

-This property specifies how long to wait before deciding that a Connection has failed when trying to reliably deliver data to the destination.
+This property specifies how long to wait before deciding that an active Connection has failed when trying to reliably deliver data to the Remote Endpoint.
 Adjusting this Property will only take effect when the underlying stack supports reliability.
 The special value `Disabled` means that this timeout is not scheduled to happen.
 This can be a valid choice with unreliable data transfer (e.g., when UDP is the underlying transport protocol).
+See also {{keep-alive-timeout}}.

+### Timeout for Keepalives {#keep-alive-timeout}

+Name:
+: keepaliveTimeout

+Type:
+: Numeric, with special value `Disabled`

+Default:
+: Disabled

+This property specifies the maximum time an idle connection should wait before the Local Endpoint sends a keep-alive signal to the Remote Endpoint.
+Adjusting this Property will only take effect when the underlying stack supports sebding keep-alive signals.
+The special value `Disabled` means that this timeout is not scheduled to happen, and does not request the transport system to send keep-alive packets.
+Guidance on setting this value is provided in {{!BCP145}}.

+### Limit for Keepalives {#keep-alive-count}

+Name:
+: keepaliveCount

+Type:
+: Numeric, with special value `Disabled`

+Default:
+: 5

+Some protocols track the responses to keep-alive signals returned by the remote peer.
+When this function is supported, this property specifies the number of consecutive keep alive packets that are permitted to fail before a Connection is aborted.
+This Property will only take effect when the underlying stack both supports sending keep-alive signals and the `keepaliveTimeout` is enabled.

+A value greater than 1 is desired to provide robustness to loss of a keep-alive excanage.
+A larger value can impact the time to detect a path failurem, or perform multipath fail-over {{multipath-policy}}.
+The special value `Disabled` means that  the Local Endpoint does not need to monitor responses to keep-alive messages.

 ### Connection Group Transmission Scheduler {#conn-scheduler}